CTL Instructor Handbook

 Online Resources

 As a reminder, there are numerous online resources available to support virtual teaching and instruction.
-Preferred platforms are those already in use at UT Dallas, including eLearning (along with Blackboard Collaborate) and Microsoft Teams conferencing.
-Other technologies that faculty members already use for their courses may continue to be used, but faculty should not try to acquire new technologies.
+Preferred platforms are those already in use at UT Dallas, including eLearning (along with Blackboard Collaborate) and Microsoft Teams.

 The eLearning support team offers training and support for faculty and staff, as well as tutorials and handouts.